abbesmoe/TrashDetection/README.md

 * Updated tensorflow and keras to the newest versions
 * Added more images to the dataset and re-trained the model for better accuracy

+# Suggested Improvements
+* Train over the dataset more
+* Research how hyperparameter tuning can help increase the accuracy of the model
+* Add more images to the dataset
+* Optimize the model for better runtime
+* Add a location feature

 # Getting started

 ### Requirements